 - BIOL-185 Evolutionary Processes (4 credits)

 - RISE.
-RISE stands for Research Intensive Senior Experience and is an optional course.
-This is a selective program and is a year-long commitment to research in a range of areas (see below).
+Research Intensive Senior Experience is optional, but recommended, year-long commitment to research in a range of areas (see below).

 Concentrations of study